Skip to main content

 • Small jobs: I just want to scrape a couple of posts.
 I want something fast, simple, and reliable; no fancy stuff.

 • Large jobs: I want to scrape a few hundred —maybe thousands— of posts, which requires speed, error recovery, and proxy rotation to avoid getting blocked.
+For Reddit-specific proxy recommendations, see our Reddit proxies page.

 I was faced with an annoying decision: Do I keep it simple and hit a wall later or over-engineer a complex solution that will make me hate myself when I apply it to small tasks?